trebisky/Callan/hd1/README.md

-My first code for the Callan
+My first code for the Callan Hard Drive controller.

-This began as Heurikon/blink1, which was some code to run on the Heurikon HK68/ME board that I developed back in 2013.

-This code was loaded into the Callan using a serial cable talking to the boot rom.
-I didn't have S-record code running yet, so I just poked it in 16 bytes at a time using the bootrom "E" command, which was fine for an initial test.
+This has mostly been a month long miserable troubleshooting experience involving bad power supplies and above all a faulty multibus memory board.

+The problem was solved in a day using my Openbench Logic Sniffer.
+There are detailed notes in the comments, especially in hd.c

+I am going to leave this project "as is" and copy it to hd2 for further work, now that I have hardware issues sorted out.